paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 #####Enterprise database reporting

 Government or other databases can be put to good journalistic uses, and most of the time, this need not involve sophisticated statistical analysis.
-In some of the stories we discussed, key parts of the story came from some simple counts, calculations of rates, or aggregate statistics — the infant mortality rate in the zoo elephants story, for example.
+The clinical trials reporting story, for example, was based on simple counts, calculations of rates, and so on.
+But note that visualization of such data should be simple to follow, not confusing.
+We'll discuss good principles of visualization in [week 5](week5.html).

-Note also that if you have a collection of documents, it may be possible to systematically extract information from them to create your own databases or spreadsheets, as in the California school seismic safety story.
+Note also that if you have a collection of documents, it may be possible to systematically extract information from them to create your own databases or spreadsheets, as I'm sure was done for the Wildlife Services investigation.

-We'll cover [acquiring data](week4.html) from online, and the [basics of journalistic data analysis](week5.html), in the coming weeks.
+We'll cover [acquiring data](week3.html) from online, and the [basics of journalistic data analysis](week4.html), in the coming weeks.
 If you need help with analyzing data before then, do get in touch with me.
 Also, [these resources](http://peteraldhous.com/resources.html) from my website may be useful.

 #####Court documents